3mdeb/news-and-ideas/blog/content/post/2021-12-10-talos2_coreboot_status.md

 Other implemented components that are not initialization per se, but are used by
 it:

+* a lot of code and documentation was modified to work also for big endian platforms (mostly around CBFS and FMAP), more fixes are yet to be done (CBMEM)
 * XSCOM - virtually all of the configuration is done through SCOM registers, XSCOM is one of ways of doing it
 * LPC - serial output, reading from flash